mpazin/rpcarteira/README.md

 This project is a sample of a service for orchestrating operations in a financial portfolio.
 Each selected operation communicates via REST with a second microservice, rpcadastro, which receives the data, executes the business rules, accesses the database and returns the information to this microservice, rpcarteira.
 #### Available operations:
-- Account and portfolio registration;
+- Account and Wallet registration;
 - Account balance query;
 - Deposit of Amount into the Wallet;
 - Withdrawal of Amount from Wallet;
-- Transfer of Values between Wallets;
+- Transfer of Amount between Wallets;
 - Querying balance history by date;
 - Custom exception messages.